theriex/itsip/README.md

 to consider each category for every track, and consider the categories again when you are generating a playlist.
-The default categories have been refined by me over years of use, but if they do not reflect your needs then you can edit the settings and redefine them.
+The default categories have been refined by me over years of use, but if they do not reflect your needs then you can edit itsipConfig.txt and redefine them.

 The frequency and situational codes are saved in a bracket expression prepended to the comments for the track.